5 Truths About Marriage

-Our cultural landscape suggests that marriage is the “next step” for any couple who enjoys a strong and satisfying physical attraction, sparkling conversations, and likes the same type of pets.
+Our cultural landscape suggests that marriage is the “next step” for any couple that enjoys a strong and satisfying physical attraction, has sparkling conversations, and likes the same pets.
 Unfortunately, marriages built on physical attraction and pet choice are not likely to survive long term.
-Marriage is not easy and marriage is not always “fun.”
+Marriage is not easy and it is not always “fun.”

-So many young people may assume that a beautiful wedding, replete with a dozen bridesmaids, groomsmen, and a cake that costs more than most of us make in a week, will secure a happily ever after ending.
+So many young people may assume that a beautiful wedding, replete with bridesmaids, groomsmen, and a cake that costs more than most of us make in a week will secure a happily-ever-after ending.
 One recent wedding I attended had a Disney theme, replete with princess images and Disney songs supporting the bride as she walked down the aisle.
 Certainly, this was just a more visible embrace of the “happily ever after” expectation than some other brides might share with their guests.

-2) Marriage means that no matter how much you value beauty, perfection, and social approval, that sometimes you might have to accept that life is much less than “perfect” than you had ever expected.
-And you may be amazed at the ways in which you sacrifice your early expectations about your partner --- and marriage as an institution -- just to keep the relationship together.
+- No matter how much you value beauty, perfection, and social approval, sometimes you might have to accept that life is much less than “perfect” than you had ever expected.
+And you may be amazed at the ways in which you sacrifice your early expectations about your partner — and marriage as an institution — just to keep the relationship together.

-3) Marriage means that you cannot stray – or even hang out at the edges of “stray” – no matter how poorly things are turning out within your primary relationship
+- You cannot stray – or even hang out at the edges of “stray” – no matter how poorly things are turning out within your primary relationship.

-4) Marriage means that “fights” are only allowed to be “fights,” not “make-or-break” moments in the relationship
+- "Fights” are only allowed to be “fights,” not make-or-break moments.

-5) Marriage means that you are on your best behavior whenever “outsiders’ show up at your home, or you and your spouse show up at friends/families/work colleagues’ homes.
+- You are on your best behavior whenever “outsiders" show up at your home, or you and your spouse show up at friends/families/work colleagues’ homes.

 Marriage means that this is forever . . . whether you like that agreement or not.

-1) No matter how sick/ill/indisposed you are, there is someone who will support you and love you no matter what.
-No matter what.
+- No matter how sick/ill/indisposed you are, there is someone who will support you and love you no matter what.

-2) When you hate your parents, your colleagues, your old friends, there is someone who will hate them as much as you do – and for the same reasons!
+- When you hate your parents, your colleagues, your old friends, there is someone who will hate them as much as you do – and for the same reasons.

-3) When you lose your job, screw up a chance, or end a friendship, there is someone who will take your side and take on your opponents as intensely and personally as you do!
+- When you lose your job, screw up a chance, or end a friendship, there is someone who will take your side and take on your opponents as intensely and personally as you do.

-So, marriage is about sharing your bed, sharing your kitchen, sharing your bathroom, and sharing all of those personal moments that make us look less than “personable.”
+So, marriage is about sharing your bed, your kitchen, your bathroom, and all of those personal moments that make us look less than “personable.”
 But marriage also means that in every battle you face, there is someone who takes it as personally as you do.
-But remember, that person also may have access to many personal records you may have, such as tax documents, contracts, credit agreements, etc.
+But remember: That person also may have access to many personal records you may have, such as tax documents, contracts, credit agreements, etc.